A Crafty Mess and Stressful Storage

 - Save jam jars, pretty packaging and old beauty pots to store your craft supplies.

 - If you have space, it’s worth having a box in the garage and keeping a supply of cardboard boxes, kitchen rolls and interesting scrap for model making.

 Finally, for ideas on what to put in your craft kit and where to buy it, pop over to my post about What to Put in a Child’s Craft Box

-I hope you’re inspired to store your children’s craft supplies and allow them to have their own creative adventures.
+I hope you’re inspired to organise your children’s craft supplies and allow them to have their own creative adventures.
 I’d love to hear what you put in your kits or even better, a photo in the comments would be awesome!